 Remote ID tech partners announced

-The FAA selected the following companies to develop technology requirements for future Remote ID UAS Service Suppliers (USS):
+The FAA selected the following companies to develop technical requirements for future Remote ID UAS Service Suppliers (USS):

 These companies were selected through a Request for Information process in December 2018.